Lunay17/practice/README.md

 # practice
-projects for practicing skills are stored here
+this repository stores projects with real data for skills development.